Joseph H. Beeman

-Joseph Henry Beeman (November 17, 1833 – July 31, 1909) was a slave owner and officer in the Confederate States Army during the Civil War.
+Joseph Henry Beeman (November 17, 1833 – July 31, 1909) was an American educator and slave owner and officer in the Confederate States Army during the Civil War.
 He later served a term as a U.S. Representative from Mississippi from 1891 to 1893.

 Biography

 Born near Gatesville, North Carolina, Beeman moved with his parents to Morgan County, Alabama, in 1847 and to Mississippi in 1849.
 He received an academic education, teaching for several years.
 Beeman then engaged in mercantile pursuits.

 Civil War

 He served as a lieutenant in the Confederate States Army during the Civil War.

+Early political career

-He served as member of the State house of representatives from 1883 to 1891.
+He represented Scott County in the Mississippi House of Representatives for 4 two-year terms, serving from 1884 to 1891.
 Beeman connected with the Farmers' Alliance and served as chairman of its executive committee.
 He served as delegate to several State conventions.

 Congress

 Beeman was elected as a Democrat to the Fifty-second Congress (March 4, 1891 – March 3, 1893).
 He was not a candidate for reelection in 1892.